budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

 my machine basically froze.

-I really liked the idea to have a chat app where I can ask an LLM to generate some text for me and have it use an MCP server to actually ask another service to do the work.
+I really liked the idea to have a chat app where I can ask an LLM to generate some text for me and have it use an MCP server (Model Context Protocol, a standard that lets AI models call external tools and services) to actually ask another service to do the work.

 {{< figure
     src="./ai_handwriting-1.png"
-    caption="Streamlit coordinated Poem writng through my API via an MCP using agent" align="center"
+    caption="Streamlit coordinated Poem writing through my API via an MCP using agent"
+    align="center"
     height="300px"
 >}}